Jimdo/template-boilerplate/README.md

 You need to set three values for every variation: A name, a path to the rendered css file and a color.
 The color will be used for example as little bullets in the jimdo app to scroll through the variations.

-## General advice

-The nesting within these files is kept as flat as possible.
-This helps to avoid overriding style mode settings for the user.
-If you nest too deep, your selectors are too powerful to be overridden.
-Also, it's just not necessary to do that in most cases, so just don't do it.

-Most of the partials provide a good basis to code from.
-Actually, filling the `base` folder with the general colors, typography and variables to gets you pretty far already.
-Adjust the buttons in the `_buttons.sass` to get going.

-The template-lib provides some helpful mixins for sass, see more about this [here](https://github.com/Jimdo/template-lib/blob/master/README.md).

-To easily build variations, simply alter the variables you already use within the style.sass.
-It's the fastest way to create variations from the basic setup of the `style.sass` / `base.sass`

-If you want to load various webfonts, it's best to do this for all variations etc within the `_base.sass`.
-Keep in mind that every font means additional load for the template users.

 ## Creating templates

 1. Open your design in Chrome (`grunt` should have done so at [localhost:8080](http://localhost:8080/)) and start the devkit via the little extension icon on the top right.
 The devkit will open in the browser now.